-- Storage and processing of the biometric information (meant is the biometric template) must be carried out so that it cannot be considered sensitive information, that is, it must not contain characteristics of race, health, religious denomination, etc. - The distribution of the biometric information (meant is the biometric template) must be prevented, on the one hand by decentralised storage in the chip, on the other hand by not storing the biometric information in files of verifying authorities during verification.
+- > Storage and processing of the biometric template must be carried out so that it cannot be considered sensitive information, that is, it must not contain characteristics of race, health, religious denomination, etc. - The distribution of the biometric template must be prevented, on the one hand by decentralised storage in the chip, and on the other hand by not storing the biometric information in files of verifying authorities during verification.

 It is noted however, that the storage of the biometric template together with other personal data1 in the registers of travel-documents is currently considered.
-These accounts serve consultation in case of loss and other special circumstances in the use of the travel-document [1].
+These accounts only serve consultation in case of loss and other special circumstances in the use of the travel-document, and thus shall not serve biometric verification procedures [1].